 Imagine that you are a honey bee.
 Your weight is about 90 milligrams or one-tenth of a gram, and you can lift half of your own weight in pollen and nectar.
 You're about one inch in length unless you're the queen.
 You also have five eyes and can fly up to 15 miles per hour.
 You share your hive with 50,000 other bee friends.

-You can produce 2 pounds of delicious, nutritious honey by tapping into approximately two million flowers and you travel 50,000 miles to do so.
+You can produce two pounds of delicious, nutritious honey by tapping into approximately two million flowers, and you travel 50,000 miles to do so.

-You have 6 segmented legs which help you to store pollen.
-Your keen sense of smell helps you to protect your hive by sniffing out intruders in the event that other bees carrying an unmatched sent may bring harm to the queen.
+You have six segmented legs, which help you to store pollen.
+Your keen sense of smell helps you to protect your hive by sniffing out intruders in the event that other bees carrying an unmatched scent may bring harm to the queen.